 Explanation of Course Codes AVI 101 The first three characters of the course codes are those given in the Ministry's list of common course codes.
 This digit indicates the GRADE of a course.
-1 = Grade 9 2 = Grade 10 3 = Grade 11 4 = Grade 12 The fifth letter indicates the COURSE LEVEL $\begin{array}{ll} D = Academic & C = College \\ P = Applied & M = University/College \\ O = Open & U = University \\ L = Locally Developed & E = Workplace \end{array}$ W = Destreamed DH = Destreamed The final character indicates

-The final character indicates the credit value of the course:
+1 = Grade 9 2 = Grade 10 3 = Grade 11 4 = Grade 12 The fifth letter indicates the LEVEL OF DIFFICULTY D = Academic C = College M = University/College P = Applied U = University O = Open L = Locally Developed E = Workplace The final character indicates the credit value of the